EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Jobs table

-The job ID is a unique job ID created by the Slurm job scheduler, when you submitted the job.
+The job ID is a unique job ID created by the job scheduler, when you submitted the job.

 ![Active Jobs app jobs table](../../../images/open-ondemand/active-jobs.png){: class="border-img center"} *The Active Jobs app job table*

 !!!
 Note

-    The job ID is not the same as the session ID for an app.
-The latter is an identifier created by Open OnDemand itself.
-Each job created by an app will have both an Open OnDemand session ID and a Slurm job ID.
+    Unfortunately, the job ID is not the same as the session ID for an app created by Open OnDemand.
+Rather, the job ID is created by the job scheduler.

+    Each job created by an app has both an Open OnDemand session ID and a job scheduler job ID.

 The job status can be one of: 'Queued', 'Running', 'Hold', 'Suspend', 'Completed', 'Undetermined'.